pinecoders/pinecoders.github.io/faq_and_code/README.md

 ```

 ### How can I implement a time delay between orders?
-By saving the time when trades occur, and then determining, as bars elapse since the last order execution, if the required time delay has elapsed.
+By saving the time when trades occur, and then determining, as bars elapse since the last order execution, if the required time delay has passed.
 The broker emulator doesn't notify a script when an order is executed, so we will detect their execution by monitoring changes in the [``strategy.position_size``](https://www.tradingview.com/pine-script-reference/v4/#var_strategy{dot}position_size) built-in variable.
 We will use our ``f_timeFrom()`` function, lifted from our [Time Offset Calculation Framework](https://www.tradingview.com/script/5mZ7hV66-Time-Offset-Calculation-Framework-PineCoders-FAQ/) publication to calculate time offsets:

 ```js
 //@version=4